Aadv1k/deimos/README.md

   - Greyscale: convert image from RGB to 0..255 scale
 - Thresholding
   - Global: "dumb" thresholding, given a sigma it will set all below it to white otherwise black
+  - Otsu's Method: compute a threshold dynamically based on the image histogram and then convert

 > **Note**